Tipton-Rosemark Academy: History

-Tipton-Rosemark Academy's inception came after local residents became concerned about their children's education following the removal of required government-sponsored Bible reading from public schools.
-An elementary school was established in a house in Munford, Tennessee and was christened Tipton Academy, after the county in which the school then resided.
+Tipton-Rosemark Academy's inception came in 1965, when a group of parents established a Christian academy using the name Tipton Academy.
+The founders since have framed the impetus for the school to be concern about the legal decision Abington School District v.
+Schempp, which prevented required government-sponsored Bible reading in public schools.
+An elementary school was established in a house in Munford, Tennessee, and named Tipton Academy.

-In 1967, a new facility was built in the nearby town of Brighton, Tennessee.
-In 1970, a kindergarten was added to the Brighton location, doubling the size of the establishment.
-In the same year, Tipton Academy purchased Rosemark School from Shelby County in hopes of expanding the academy into grades 9–12.
+In 1967, another group built a facility in Brighton, Tennessee.
+In 1970, a kindergarten was added.
+Tipton Academy purchased Rosemark School, a closed public school built in 1922 from Shelby County in hopes of expanding the academy into grades 9–12.
 The newly acquired school was named Rosemark Academy.
 Some historians have cited Rosemark Academy as an example of a segregation academy.

-In 1980, Rosemark Academy was forced to cancel a football game at Pioneer Christian Academy because Pioneer Christian administrators felt that the Rosemark Academy cheerleader's uniforms were too revealing.

 Seventh and eighth grades were moved to the Rosemark Academy in 1986 as the first step to consolidate all grades to the Rosemark campus.

 As part of the consolidation process, a new elementary school building was constructed in 1988.
 The decision was then made to combine the names of the two schools, thus creating the modern name of Tipton-Rosemark Academy.

-In 1998, a capital campaign was begun for the construction of a separate middle school building. $550,000 was raised, and groundbreaking for the new building occurred in the fall of 1999.